70ViRNaND/BeginnerIntroSeries-CreditDefaultPredict/README.md

-# Beginner Introduction to Credit Default Prediction with R
+# Basic Credit Default Prediction with R
 This Repo contains files (and also code) for predicting credit default status.